Zaba-web/VSTEdit/README.md

 - `auto-save` : Use it to enable automatic text saving into local storage.
 Expects boolean value.
 False by default.
 - `auto-save-time` : Time interval for text saving.
 Expects number value in milliseconds If auto save is enabled, auto-save-time is 30000 ms by default.
 - `auto-save-identifier` : Key name in local storage.
 Expects string value.
 If auto save is enabled, auto-save-identifier is *__VSTEditor* by default.
+- `content` : You can use that property to push HTML content into the editor.

 For example:
 ```